 Glow is small and cordless.
 It’s a little like a lantern that you can take with you when you get up to go to the bathroom or check on the kids (something you can’t do with your lamp).

-Who Will Love Glow?
+Who Will Love The Glow Light?

 For me, I’d set the light to fade up until bedtime as a signal that it’s time to turn everything off, stop talking and go to sleep.
 In the morning, the sun usually wakes me up but during the darker winter months it could gently wake you.